 1. Craft the Invitations

-An army theme party starts with amusing invitations.
-You can keep the theme going by creating requests that ask the “soldiers” to report for duty on the day of the party.
+Any army themed party needs to start with amusing invitations.
+Create requests for young recruits to report for duty on the day of the party.
 Address the messages to “Private Sarah” and “Private Brayden.”

 The copy inside can read something similar to the following:

 A cute idea would be to send the invitations in brown envelopes and stamp “Top Secret” on them.
-You could also print out the army seal and glue it to the invitation.
+To add a bit more flair, print out the army seal and glue it to the invitation.

 Another idea is to use a photo editing program to superimpose your child’s face on a picture of Uncle Sam.
 Include this on the front of the invitation, and write, “Uncle Sam wants YOU to come to a party!”

-If you want to create a snappy rhyme, you can use the army chant as a basis for your invitation.
-On the front, write, “I don’t know what you’ve been told… John is turning nine years old.”
+If you want to create a snappy rhyme, take some notes from the army chant as a basis for your invitation.
+On the front, write, “I don’t know what you’ve been told… John is turning nine years old.

 Some army terms that you can use in your invitations include: